steedos/.github/profile/README.md

-# 👋 Steedos Low-Code PaaS Platform
+# 👋 Steedos Low-code PaaS Platform

 Steedos is a low-code PaaS platform that enables businesses to rapidly build and deploy enterprise-grade applications.
 With its intuitive drag-and-drop interface, Steedos empowers both developers and non-technical users to create custom applications without the need for extensive coding knowledge.